gergelyke/codelabs-react/README.md

 # codelabs-react

-A React library, that turns [Google-style codelabs](https://github.com/googlecodelabs/tools) into React components for easy customization.
+A bring-your-own-styles React library, that turns [Google-style codelabs](https://github.com/googlecodelabs/tools) into React components for easy customization.

+**Under active development.
+Do not use it in production for now.**

 ## API